 - Referrals to other agencies.

-Families may be served through Parents as Teachers for up to three years, or until referred to another program.
+Families may be served through Parents as Teachers for up to five years, or until referred to another program.
 When age eligible, referral is made to the Great Start Readiness Program, Head Start, Early Childhood Special Education (ECSE) in public schools, or other tuition preschool or child care programs.

 Early Childhood Program Applications